 The first global study to identify populations at greatest risk from rising sea levels and more intense cyclones linked to climate change will be published next month in the peer-reviewed journal Environment and Urbanization.

 The research shows that 634 million people — one tenth of the global population — live in coastal areas that lie within just ten metres above sea level.

 It calls for action to limit the effects of climate change, to help people migrate away from risk and to modify urban settlements to reduce their vulnerability.
 But it warns that this will require enforceable regulations and economic incentives, both of which depend on political will, funding and human capital.

 Key findings of the study by Gordon McGranahan of the International Institute for Environment and Development (UK) and his colleagues, Deborah Balk and Bridget Anderson, at the City University of New York and Columbia University, are that:

-* 21 percent of the urban populations of least developed nations are in the zone (11 percent in OECD countries).
+- 21% of the urban populations of least developed nations are in the zone (11 percent in OECD countries)

-* About 75% of people in the zone are in Asia.
-21 nations have more than half of their population in the zone (16 are small island states).
+- About 75% of people in the zone are in Asia.
+21 nations have more than half of their population in the zone (16 are small island states), and

 "Urban development in the coastal zone brings multiple risks," says McGranahan.
 "It exposes people to seaward hazards such as storms, flooding and cyclones, and it can damage sensitive ecosystems including those such as mangrove forests that protect the coastline."